SQL Exercise: Employees joining on given days, ascending in seniority

 Practice Online

-Sample Database: employee
+Sample Database: employees

 Have another way to solve this solution?
 Contribute your code (and comments) through Disqus.